teste11223/VoltageClampAPI/API.md

 }
 ```
 Here `name` contains the parameter name used in the API, while `description` is a user friendly name including units.
-The default value is given in `default_value`, along with a `minimum` and `maximum` allowed value (anything outside this range will be clipped to the boundaries of the allowed range).
+The default value is given in `default`, along with a `minimum` and `maximum` allowed value (anything outside this range will be clipped to the boundaries of the allowed range).
 A suggested `step` for e.g. slider controls is given in `step`.

 All parameter values are floating point numbers.